Access the command-line using ssh for full functional use of the kestrel, phoenix, starling, or sunbird clusters.

 You will need to be connected to the wired network in the Chemistry building or connected to the WiscVPN in order to connect via ssh to use the command-line.

-Running programs with a graphical interface requires a local X server to be installed on computer.
+Graphical interfaces are not available on cluster headnodes except for phoenix.
+Running programs from phoenix with a graphical interface requires a local X server to be installed on your computer.

 Instructions to download, install, and run an X server for your OS are below.